 .. an ents space for the evening.
 Ideally, this is next to, but not literally in the same room as a bar.
 As well as making it quieter for the bar, not everyone wants to be around alcohol.
 Either way, there should be some usable quiet space near by for talking, board games etc.

 .. accommodation.
-If you're running a BiCon, you will learn how to spell 'accommodation' because it's a big chunk of the work, and not having to do it is a very very good reason for starting with running a BiFest-style day if you are starting a new series of events.
+If you're running a residential BiCon, you will learn how to spell 'accommodation' because it's a big chunk of the work, and not having to do it is a very very good reason for starting with running a BiFest-style day if you are starting a new series of events.
 It needs to be reasonably easy to get between the accommodation and the other things.
 You need at least a dozen accessible bedrooms, some of which need to be good for people in full-sized wheelchairs.
 Some venues arrange the rooms into 'flats' with anything from six to twenty rooms sharing a kitchen.
 These are popular for parties, so see how they would work for those, including ones where the occupants will want not to have people able to see in from outside.
 It's common to offer noisy / 'party' flats and quiet ones.

 .. some outside space.
 BiCon is usually lucky with the weather and people like to sit outside, often way into the small hours of the night.
 Where are they going to go?
 Is it somewhere that's going to disturb people trying to sleep?